 In places with union organizations, state laws typically defer to federal laws.
 However, state and local laws usually take precedence in setting a minimum wage for workers, defining overtime pay, and wage and hours,.
 State laws typically provide more rigid requirements than minimum safety standards set by federal laws.
 Both state and federal laws protect employees against discrimination, each within their own regulatory bodies—under federal law, the Equal Employment Opportunity Commission (EEOC) and under California law, the Fair Employment and Housing Commission (FEHC).
 Kingsley & Kingsley can help you deal with unfair employment and workplace issues.

-Employers in large cities like San Francisco and Los Angeles sometimes violate employment laws through failure to pay the minimum wage, intentional employee misclassification, sexual harassment, wrongful termination, or unfair employment practices that discriminate.
+Employers in both small and large cities, including Los Angeles, sometimes violate employment laws through various means, including wrongful termination, unfair or discriminatory employment practices, sexual harassment, failure to pay the minimum wage, or intentional employee misclassification.
 Generally, the first step an employee must take is to report the violation to the appropriate state or federal regulatory authority, such as the EEOC,

 FEHC, or a labor union representative.
 A labor lawyer at our firm can represent you in administrative hearings before the EEOC or FEHC, in mediation or arbitration hearings, or through litigation, as necessary.

 Reach out to our Los Angeles employment attorneys at Kingsley & Kingsley today to schedule a free consultation.
 An employment lawyer can be an effective means for dealing with unfair workplace matters.